 Friday 24th: wake up early, check phone.
 News alerts.
-Take Southern from Peckham Rye to Victoria, District Line to Hammersmith.
+Take Southern from Peckham Rye to Victoria, District Line.
 English tutorial.
 Try to explain to my tutee the significance of what’s happened.
 A lot of people feel angry, like they have nothing to lose, inequality having eaten away at our body politic, etc. The only thing we can do is be more open, more giving.
-He looks out of the window, either intensely moved or bored.
+He looks out of the window, either moved or bored.
 We turn to Chapter 49 of Great Expectations.
 Miss Havisham’s self-immolation: is she finally consumed by self-pity or purified in the flames?

 Saturday 25th: J says people were coming into the café crying yesterday.
 D says London should hold a referendum to leave the UK.
 A friend who’s just returned from visiting family in Mauritius cooks us dinner.
 Shock all round.
 Watch the last ten minutes of the Croatia-Portugal game.
 In the last five minutes, looking certain to go to penalties, Portugal score.
 While the Portuguese team and training staff celebrate together, Ronaldo stands apart.
 Croatia are united in their grief, Ronaldo alone in his joy.